MexbaliaMX/analogico/@NextStepsQWEN.md

 The Analogico project has established a solid foundation for RRAM-based analogue computing research and development.
 The suggested next steps focus on expanding its capabilities while maintaining rigor and usability.
 Prioritizing these steps based on research impact, user needs, and resource availability will help maximize the project's potential for contributing to the advancement of analogue computing technologies.

 The project's modular design allows for incremental improvements while maintaining backward compatibility.
 The comprehensive testing framework ensures that new features do not compromise existing functionality.

+## Additional Enhancements Completed

+### Code Quality Improvements
+- **Duplicate code consolidation**: Created a utility module (`src/utils.py`) containing common validation and quantization functions
+- **Improved test coverage**: Added tests for the new utility functions and enhanced coverage for temperature compensation module
+- **Consistent parameter validation**: All modules now use the same validation functions for inputs and parameters
+- **Enhanced maintainability**: Reduced code duplication and improved consistency across modules